damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 As part of onboarding SE team members will be given access to the GitLab Digital Ocean team account.
 This can be used for testing and to reproduce customer problems.
 Please consider the following when using this account:

-+ Do not destroy, stop or modify droplets that you haven't created
++ Do not destroy, stop, or modify droplets that you haven't created
 + Always include your name in the droplet hostname - e.g `user-ldap-testing-box`
 + Use resources sparingly and remove droplets that have served a purpose and are no longer in use
 + Do not create droplets unrelated to GitLab (personal projects)